ludbek/powerform/readme.md

     default: "aname",
     validator: function (value) {
       if(!value) {
-        throw new ValidationError("This field is required.")
+        return "This field is required.")
       }
     }
   }